pepkit/pepspec/docs/pephub/pepdbagent/README.md

 # Example PEPs

-To populate database with example peps use function written in manual tests: [Manual test](../manual_tests.py)
+To populate database with example peps use function written in `manual_tests.py`.